lorenzouriel/ebook-git-github/topics/en/01-getting-started.md

 git push -u origin main
 ```

-This should work without asking for your username or password!
+This should work without asking for your username or password.

+Now you can start working with Git & GitHub!